 3.1.
-The evaluation of hazards associated with HIEEs involve a multi-step approach (see para.
+The evaluation of hazards associated with HIEEs involve involves a multi-step approach (see para.
 1.8).
-In the first step, sources of HIEEs should be identified based on available data, followed by collection of data for the relevant regions.
-Screening is then conducted based on the established distance and probability criteria.
+In the first step, sources of HIEEs should be identified based on the basis of available data, followed by collection of data for the relevant regions.
+Screening isshould then be conducted based on the basis of the established distance and probability criteria.
 In the next step, detailed evaluation of screened-in hazards should be conducted.
-The identification of sources of HIEEs should be initially performed using limited, easily accessible data, then should be refined as more data, knowledge and information of how the HIEEs might affect the site or nuclear installation become available.
-Recommendations on the process of identification, screening and detailed evaluation of each source of HIEEs are provided in this section and are shown in Figure 1.
+The identification of sources of HIEEs should be initially be performed using limited, easily accessible data, then and should then be refined as more data, knowledge and information of regarding how the HIEEs might affect the site or nuclear installation become available.
+Recommendations on the process of identification, screening and detailed evaluation of each source of HIEEs are provided in this section and are shown in Figure Fig. 1.